Air cargo examination

 In 2008 the Department introduced the ACE program.
 The ACE program is applicable to one hundred percent of international export air cargo and has been in effect since 2008.
 Under the ACE program, CTOs are required to examine export air cargo through the use of technology, either explosive trace detection (ETD) or X-ray as a primary method, with the inclusion of physical examination permissible for a secondary examination method—along with ETD and X-ray.
 Importantly, primary and secondary examination methods cannot be the same.

-After 1 July 2017, any air cargo destined for the US must be examined and security cleared in accordance with either the EACE Program, or originate from a Known Consignor.
+Any air cargo destined for the US must be examined and security cleared in accordance with either the EACE Program, or originate from a Known Consignor.

 Enhanced Air Cargo Examination (EACE) Program